How to Meditate When Your Thoughts Are Racing

 Small counts.

 After practice, write one simple note: anchor used, duration, and how returning felt.
 “Hands, 5 minutes, returned with less irritation” is enough.
+You might tuck the note beside a library book spine or keep it in any place you review calmly.
 Mindful.net includes beginner-friendly explanations for this kind of everyday mindfulness, and the Mindfulness Practices App can help people compare simple practices without adding spiritual language.

 Limitations